maria-pigazzi/TinFlix-Start/README.md

 TinFlix

-An app that let's you swipe left or right on your favourite movies and series: when you and your partner in crime have a match, the problem of what to watch that night is solved!
+An app that lets you swipe left or right on your favourite movies and series: when you and your partner in crime have a match, the problem of what to watch that night is solved!
 Thank me later when this saves your marriage